dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 > This is the kind of stuff everyone learns about life by age 8.
 I
 > needed to resort to thermodynamics to understand.

-Everything reveals information, but parsing incommplete and inschematic information is usually prohibitively complex. look for tightly coupled position, orientaion and change in field of view: when the specific configuration starkly departs from natural non-coupled
+Everything reveals information, but parsing incomplete and inschematic information is usually prohibitively complex. look for tightly coupled position, orientaion and change in field of view: when the specific configuration starkly departs from natural non-coupled